IBM/swift-cloud-object-storage-example/README.md

 ## 4. Create Cloud Object Storage Buckets

-1. Provision the [IBM Cloud Object Storage Service] and follow the set of instructions for creating a Bucket.
+1. Provision the [IBM Cloud Object Storage Service](https://console.bluemix.net/catalog/services/cloud-object-storage) and follow the set of instructions for creating a Bucket.
 2. Upload the images in `atlantic_hurricane_seasons/images` to a Bucket.
 3. Run `./zip_hurricane_images.sh` in `atlantic_hurrincane_seasons/zip` to create the zip file.
 Then upload the zip file to a different Bucket.
 4. Follow these [instructions](https://console.bluemix.net/docs/services/cloud-object-storage/cli/curl.html#request-an-iam-token-using-an-api-key) for obtaining an API key and `ibm-service-instance-id`
-5. Include the public endpoint, Bucket names, API key, and `ibm-service-instance-id` in `Data.plist`
+5. Include the public endpoint, Bucket names, API key, and `ibm-service-instance-id` in `Test2/Data.plist`

 ## 5. Run in Xcode

 In Xcode, click **Product** > **Run** to start the iOS application.

-### Notes about Interacting with the App
-* Pressing the `URL` button will start the downloading of images from a traditional server.
-In this case that is Wikipedia.
-* Pressing the `COS No Zip` button will start the downloading of images from Cloud Object Storage
-* Pressing the `COS Zip` button will start the downloading of the zip file containing the images from Cloud Object Storage
-* Pressing the Clear button will clear the images that have been downloaded.
+Choose which download type to use for downloading the images from the Picker View.
+The results of the download history is listed in the `History` tab.

 # License